TiaLow/learning-journal/README.md

 # What a Growth Mindset Means to Me

-- Here is where I will talk about that.
+_Here is where I will write about this_

 ## Three Things to Help Maintain a Growth Mindset